 These perks can be worth hundreds of pounds, if you use them.
 Rewards are valid for 24 months (12 months longer than the companion vouchers on the old Black/White Virgin credit cards), the same as the BA Amex Premium Plus card and 12 months longer than the free BA Amex card.

 If you're an avid Flying Club miles collector, a Virgin Reward+ card can be your go-to card for all purchases since it's a MasterCard.
-As you can see from the following chart, the Virgin Reward+ card can be one of the most rewarding credit cards in the UK.
+The Virgin Reward+ card can be one of the most rewarding credit cards in the UK.

 Which Virgin Atlantic Credit Card is Right for Me: Reward or Reward+?